AhmedElgarnousy/Essential_ES_Diploma/Notes/03_GPIO.md

 _delay_us(100);
 ```

-- Timer is anotehr prepherial it will responsible for counting and give you notification(by callback) that time finished
+- Timer is another prepherial it will responsible for counting and give you notification(by callback) that time finished

 #### Why while(1) is important